jgaa/stbl/README.md

 # License

 GPl 3 license.
 It is Free.
-Free as in Free Beer.
+Free as in speech.
 Free as in Free Air.

 # How to build